-The result of a leader’s natural focus on functional tasks, to the exlusion of a conscious focus on nuturing interpersonal dynamics, often results in individual team member insecurity and lack of Psychological Safety.
+A leader’s natural focus on functional tasks, to the exlusion of a conscious focus on nuturing interpersonal dynamics, often results in individual team member insecurity and lack of Psychological Safety.
 The outcome – a trust gap between the team members and their leaders.
 On more than one occasion, I have heard statements like these from team members:

 “I just don’t think [the leader] cares what I do.” or “What I do does not seem to matter to [the leader].”

 When people think that their leader doesn’t care, it leads to low morale, lower productivity and ultimately high turnover.

 If you are a leader that prefers the functional, rather than the interpersonal, you can be assured that people skills can be learned.
-Here are three things that you can do right away to show appreciation to your team members, and to begin to enhance the effectiveness gained when team members work better together.
+Here are three things that you can do right away to show appreciation to your team members, and to begin to build and support healthy team dynamics.

 1. Incorporate the Feeling Function into team interactions

 Within the Jungian/MBTI® model of psychological type, we talk about the Feeling function as the decision making process that takes into account the importance of an issue to the decision maker and others involved.
 The Feeling function is a fundamental building block of teamwork because it fosters and supports collaboration and buy-in.

 - Asking for, listening to and considering team members’ feelings about an issue

 - Expressing appreciation for others ideas, actions and contributions